 Internship Program at MarineLab

-Prerequisites: CPR and First Aid certification; Open Water SCUBA certification; completion of at least two semesters of college level biology with a grade of B or better; ability to maintain membership in a random drug testing program; and comprehensive health insurance.
+Prerequisites: CPR and First Aid certification; Lifeguard certification; completion of at least two semesters of college level biology with a grade of B or better; ability to maintain membership in a random drug testing program; and comprehensive health insurance.
 SCUBA divers will receive preference.

 An intern should benefit from their MarineLab experience in many ways: first hand knowledge of the unique Florida Keys environment; application of college science classroom content; "people skills" from lecturing to listening; professional and personal contacts; and practical experience in career options of teaching, research, recreation and administration.
 Room and board and internet access is provided for the duration of the internship.